abhinavgpillai/traknpaypg.github.io/README.md

 ```
 -------------

-> Request to your server's Payment Request API would look like below:
+> Request to your server's Hash Calculation API would look like below:

 ```javascript
 {